amolshrivastava7/Android-App-Bishnoi-Gang-Woman_Safety/README.md

-## THE CODE IS IN MASTER BRANCH!!!!!
+## THE SOURCE CODE IS IN MASTER BRANCH !!!!!!!!
 # Bishnoi Gang Women Safety Android App
 This repo is for our Android App